 - Clean stone surfaces with a few drops of neutral cleaner, stone soap (available at hardware stores) or a mild liquid dishwashing detergent and warm water.
-Use a clean rag mop on floors and a soft cloth for other surfaces for best results.
+Use a soft cloth for best results.
 Too much cleaner or soap may leave a film and cause streaks.
-Do not use products that contain lemon, vinegar or other acids on marble or limestone.
+Do not use products that contain lemon, vinegar or other acids on natural stones.
 Rinse the surface thoroughly after washing with the soap solution and dry with a soft cloth.
 Change the rinse water frequently.
-Do not use scouring powders or creams; these products contain abrasives that may scratch the surface.
+Do not use scouring powders or creams; these products contain abrasives that may scratch or etch the surface.

 - In the bath or other wet areas, soap scum can be minimized by using a squeegee after each use.
 To remove soap scum, use a non-acidic soap scum remover or a solution of ammonia and water (about 1/2 cup ammonia to a gallon of water).
 Frequent or over-use of an ammonia solution may eventually dull the surface of the stone.

 - DO Clean surfaces with mild detergent or stone soap

 - DO Thoroughly rinse and dry the surface after washing

 - DO Protect countertop surfaces with coasters, trivets or placemats

 - DON’T Use vinegar, lemon juice or other cleaners containing acids on natural stones